-Constipation is very common in Aussie kids and adults.
-For people with constipation type IBS the low FODMAP diet alone is often not enough to relieve or prevent symptoms.
-We recently spoke about the common causes of constipation.
-Here are some very simple tips to get those bowels moving!
+For people with constipation type IBS, the low FODMAP diet alone is often not enough to relieve or prevent symptoms.
+Here are some very simple tips to get your bowels moving and relieve constipation quickly.

-Easier said than done a lot of the time, however more and more research is proving the inextricable link between the gut and the brain.
+Easier said than done a lot of the time, however, more and more research is proving the inextricable link between the gut and the brain.
 If the mind is happy the gut is happy and vice versa.
 Incorporating yoga into your day even just for 10 minutes when you wake up or before going to bed is a great way to do this.
 There are even certain poses that promote digestion.
-I highly recommend Yoga with Adriene free youtube channel.
-She is fantastic!

 The obsession that most people have with only using a toilet that is 10km out of earshot (ruling out most public toilets and toilets at work or school) is plain silly and can actually be damaging to the bowel muscles if ‘holding on’ continues over a long period of time.
 Get over this fear and your bowels will thank you.

-Exercise is AMAZING for regular bowel movements.
+Exercise is AMAZING for regular bowel movements and relieving constipation.
 It speeds up your metabolism and quickens the whole digestive process.
 This means the food you eat travels more quickly through the large intestine, giving it less chance to absorb too much water and make the stools dry and hard.
-My number one tip is choose a physical activity you love and not something you dread.
+My number one tip is to choose a physical activity you love and not something you dread.
 If you don’t like running then don’t put yourself through it.
-The main thing is getting your body moving – whether its walking, yoga, cycling, gym classes, rock climbing, boxing.. the list goes on.
+The main thing is getting your body moving – whether it’s walking, yoga, cycling, gym classes, rock climbing, boxing.
 Find what you love and do it every day.

-As a dietitian this is my favourite recommendation!
+As a dietitian, this is my favourite recommendation!
 Not only is fibre an essential ingredient in regular bowel movements but it has too many other health benefits to count.
-It is common to think that getting enough fibre on a low FODMAP diet is challenging as many of the obvious high fibre foods like All Bran and wholegrain breads are also high in FODMAPS.
+It is common to think that getting enough fibre on a low FODMAP diet is challenging as many of the obvious high fibre foods are also high in FODMAPS.
 Below is a great list of high fibre, low FODMAP foods and serve sizes within some of the essential food groups.